 Just a few miles downstream from Chickamauga Dam, downtown Chattanooga offers accessible riverfront amenities on both shores.
 Paddlers can visit public parks and plazas, restaurants and coffee shops, galleries and museums, and attractions.
 Natural and man made features to be seen from the water include the restored 19th century Walnut Street Pedestrian Bridge, the Chief John Ross (Market Street) Bridge, Maclellan Island, the Museum Bluffs, and the Passage at Ross' Landing.

-From Chattanooga, the Blueway winds around the Moccasin Bend National Archaeological District and historic Williams Island, then past Suck Creek to the Tennessee River Gorge Trust's Pot Point House.
+From Chattanooga, the Blueway winds around the Moccasin Bend National Archaeological District and historic Williams Island (closed to camping), then past Suck Creek to the Tennessee River Gorge Trust's Pot Point House.
 The 1835 hand-hewed log cabin was restored in 1993.
 It was originally built with recycled logs taken from a flat boat that wrecked at the "The Boiling Pot,” formerly the most treacherous rapids in the Gorge.